Glendale Community College

 Course Description: MACH 102 is a continuation of the fundamentals of the machinist trade.

-Course Description: MACH 104 is a continuation of advanced and complicated operations of machine tools and equipment
+Course Description: MACH 103 covers more advanced and complicated operations of machine tools and equipment

 Wed 6:40-11:00 pm